Knowing how to choose a pair of hiking boots, from the bewilderingly broad range of brands and styles that are available these days, can be daunting

 And if you’re heading into the high peaks, then you’ll need a fully technical boot that’s crampon compatible, has decent rigidity across the sole, a high cuff and thermal lining.

 There are also various more subjective considerations you might want to take into account when choosing the best boot for you.
 The following are all fundamental factors to consider before making a purchase.
+And if going ethical is a priority, you may want to check out our guide to choosing the best vegan footwear.

 Arguably the biggest consideration with the design of a boot is whether to go for a low, medium, or high cuff, which refers to the height the boot reaches around or beyond your ankles.